NeoGeographyToolkit/StereoPipeline/docs/tools/bathy_plane_calc.rst

 WGS_1984.

 It is expected that the measurements are given in a CSV file, with commas or spaces used as separators.
-Here is an example file, named ``meas.csv``, for Florida Keys::
+A procedure for collecting such data is outlined further down this document (:numref:`water_meas_collection`).
+Here is an sample file, named ``meas.csv``, for Florida Keys::

    FID,Lon,Lat,WGS84_m